PhroggDev/100_Days_of_Code_with_Python/Day_002/README.md

 The first exercise involves **Type Checking** and simple **input validation**

-	* Given a two(2) digit number from a prompt
+	1. Given a two(2) digit number at a prompt
-	* Ensure the number is composed of numerics and is only two digits long
+	2. Ensure the number is composed of numerics and is only two digits long
-	* Add the first digit to the second, return the sum
+	3. Add the first digit to the second, return the sum